hyphacoop/handbook/finance.md

    [sales-tax-how]: https://www.canada.ca/en/revenue-agency/services/tax/businesses/topics/gst-hst-businesses/account-register.html#once

-As a non-profit organization, our co-operative has tax-exempt status and pay no corporate income tax.
+As a non-profit organization, our co-operative has tax-exempt status and pays no corporate income tax.

 The Finance WG is responsible for bookkeeping and calculating wage deductions using Quickbooks Online, then reporting and remitting withheld wages to CRA each month.
 These remittances are handled through Wagepoint on their [non-accelerated remittance schedule][wagepoint-remittance].